collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 ![png](img/rm_pos_compare.png?raw=true)
 <br></br>

+# Recommendation
+1. Customer Services.
+Sentiment analysis can help us identify specific issue raised by the customers, either through emails or live feedback.
+2. Market Research.
+In market research, we can find out how and what our competitors are doing.
+What people like about their products.
+Can we include new features in our product line to win the customers over.
+3. Social Media Monitoring.
+We know people like to tweet or post what they love or hate a product.
+With machine learning, we can wade through massive unstructured data to find out what they commend about our products and services.
+Therefore, negative concerns can be addressed quickly.
+4. Product Analytics.
+An example of product analytics would be to monitor customers attitude toward the launching of a new product.
+<br></br>

 # Conclusion
 In this project, we explore two main types of machine learning models, supervised and unsupervised models, also known as deep learning, to classify positive and negative reviews.